Crit'air: Environmental zones

 France has two types of zone that have emissions-related traffic restrictions.
 Both are enforced by the use of the Crit'Air vignettes.

-ZCR
+ZFE

-In a zone à circulation restreinte (ZCR) there is a permanent requirement for vehicles to display Crit'Air vignettes, and certain classes of vehicle are always prohibited from driving within the zone.
+In a zone à faibles émissions (ZFE) there is a permanent requirement for vehicles to display Crit'Air vignettes, and certain classes of vehicle are always prohibited from driving within the zone.

 ZPA

 In a zone de protection de l'air (ZPA), which tends to be significantly larger than the ZCR zones, traffic is only restricted by public announcement at times of high air pollution; and all vehicles must display a vignette at those times.

 If a ZPA applies to an entire département then it is termed a ZPAd (zone de protection de l'air départementale).